Cushychicken/cushychicken.github.io/_posts/2020-02-29-bfunc-weekfour-log.md

 And, if you're really into the philosophy angle, you can read up on [the design doc for this project](http://cushychicken.github.io/bfunc-design-doc/).

+Also - I finally put all of my hardware and software source files on GitHub.
+[Check 'em out!](https://github.com/Cushychicken/bfunc)

 # Feb 28 2020

 - After some back-and-forth, CircuitHub has agreed to replace my boards at no cost.
 Wow!!
 Very impressed.